-Measurement of fair values - valuation techniques and significant unobservable inputsThe following table shows the valuation technique used in measuring level 2 and level 3 fair values, as well as the significant unobservable inputs used.
+Measurement of fair values - valuation techniques and significant unobservable inputs

+The following table shows the valuation technique used in measuring level 2 and level 3 fair values, as well as the significant unobservable inputs used.

-Туре Valuation techniques Significant unobservable inputs Inter relationship between significant unobservable inputs and fair value measurement Currency swaps, foreign exchange contracts and interest rate swaps Level 2 - Present valuation of future cashflows are estimated based on forward FX and interest rates (from observable yield curves at the end of the reporting year) and contract rates, discounted at a rate that reflects own or counterparty credit risk.
+Туре Valuation techniques Significant unobservable inputs Currency swaps, foreign exchange contracts and interest rate swaps Level 2 - Present valuation of future cashflows are estimated based on forward FX and interest rates (from observable yield curves at the end of the reporting year) and contract rates, discounted at a rate that reflects own or counterparty credit risk.
 Forward fuel and electricity price contracts Level 2 - The fair value of forward fuel contracts is determined by reference to gas, coal and carbon prices with the resulting value discounted to present values.
 Level 3 - The fair value of some specific forward fuel and electricity contracts are determined by reference to forward electricity prices which are unobservable.
-Forward electricity prices The estimated fair value would increase / (decrease) if Wholesale Electricity Price was higher / (lower).
-Generally a change in gas prices is accompanied by a directionally similar change in Wholesale Electricity Price.
-Inflation-linked interest rate swaps Level 2 - Independent valuations are used and validated using the present valuation of expected cash flows using the interest rate yield curve of the relevant currency.
-The zero-coupon curve is based on using the interest rate yield curve of the relevant currency.
+Forward electricity prices nflation-linked nterest rate swaps Level 2 - Independent valuations are used and validated using the present valuation of expected cash flows using the interest rate yield curve of the relevant currency.
+The zero-coupon curve is based on using the interest rate yield curve of the using the interest rate yield curve of the relevant currency.
 Financial assets at fair value through profit or loss Level 3 - Where applicable, unquoted investments are valued by deriving an enterprise value using one of the following methodologies: the price of a recent investment; revenue multiple; Forecast annual revenue growth rate.
-Forecast gross margin Novusmodus typically assess the value of investments based on its expectations of the proceeds which could be realised in a disposal.
+Forecast gross margin orecast annual evenue growth ate.
+Forecast ross margin Novusmodus typically assess the value of investments based on its expectations of the proceeds which could be realised in a disposal.
 See note 7 and 16.
 This value will usually be driven by a number of inputs including the ability of the investee to grow its revenue and associated margins leading to higher EBITDA thus higher values.